Compact K\"ahler threefolds with non-nef canonical bundle and symplectic geometry: Introduction

 \section{Introduction}

-Consider a compact Kähler manifold $(X,\omega)$ and its canonical bundle $K_X$ .
+Consider a compact Kähler manifold $(X,\omega)$ and its canonical bundle $K_X$.
 We say that $K_X$ is \emph{algebraically nef} if its degree is non-negative on every curve $C$ on $X$.
-We shall briefly call it \emph{nef}\footnote{Usually, a line bundle $L$ on a Kähler manifold $(X,\go)$ is called nef if for every $\gep > 0$, there exists a hermitian metric on $L$ with curvature $\gT \ge -\gep \go$.
-This is stronger than algebraic nefness, but these two notions coincide when $X$ is a smooth projective variety.} throughout this note by abuse of language.
+It should not be confused with the \emph{a priori} stronger notion of nefness in the sense of~\cite{DPSneftang}: a line bundle $L$ on $X$ is called \emph{nef} if its first Chern class $c_1(L) \in H^2(X,\bR)$ lies in the closure of the Kähler cone of $X$.
+These two notions agree on smooth projective varieties.

 Let $(Y,\omega')$ be another compact Kähler manifold.
 A \emph{deformed symplectic diffeomorphism} $\phi : X \to Y$ is a diffeomorphism such that the symplectic form $\phi^*\go'$ is in the same deformation class of symplectic forms as $\go$.
 If such a diffeomorphism $\phi$ exists, we say that $X$ and $Y$ are \emph{symplectically equivalent}.

 A Kähler manifold equipped with its Kähler form is also a symplectic manifold, and furthermore, the set of Kähler forms is connected and thus determines a deformation class of symplectic forms.
 Hence, it is natural to ask which properties coming from algebraic or Kähler geometry depend only on the symplectic deformation equivalence class.
 This kind of questions was first studied by Ruan~\cite{Ruan1,Ruan2} by showing that the nefness of the canonical bundle of smooth projective surfaces or threefolds is invariant under deformed symplectic diffeomorphisms.
 In the same direction, Kollár~\cite{Kollar} and Ruan~\cite{Ruan} showed that uniruledness of Kähler manifolds is a symplectic invariant.
-The same holds true for rational connectedness of smooth projective varieties of dimension up to four~\cite{Voisinrc,ZTian1,ZTian}.
+The same holds true for rational connectedness of smooth projective varieties of dimension up to three~\cite{Voisinrc,ZTian} and some of dimension four~\cite{ZTian1}.

-The aim of this note is to prove the following Theorem, which generalizes Ruan's result:
+The aim of this note is to prove the following theorem, which generalizes Ruan's result:

-\begin{thm} The algebraic nefness of the canonical bundle of compact Kähler threefolds is invariant under deformed symplectic diffeomorphisms: given two symplectically equivalent compact Kähler threefolds $X$ and $Y$, assume that $K_X$ is nef, then $K_Y$ is also nef. \end{thm}
+\begin{thm} The algebraic nefness of the canonical bundle of compact Kähler threefolds is invariant under deformed symplectic diffeomorphisms: given two symplectically equivalent compact Kähler threefolds $X$ and $Y$, assume that $K_X$ is algebraically nef, then $K_Y$ is also algebraically nef. \end{thm}

+Combining~\cite[Corollary 4.2]{HorPet} and the fact that a Kähler threefold is \emph{not} uniruled if and only if its canonical line bundle is pseudo-effective~\cite{BrunellaPosFol}, we derive as a corollary of Theorem~\ref{ch1main} the following stronger result: